 Estimation of Integrative Growth Parameters using sources of growth data

-Datasets previously used to estimate regional growth for opakapaka in the Main and Northwestern Hawaiian Islands were used to produce a single set of parameter estimates using a modified form of the integrated method proposed by Eveson, Laslett, Polachek (2004).
+Datasets previously used to estimate regional growth for P. filamentosus in the Main and Northwestern Hawaiian Islands were used to produce a single set of parameter estimates using a modified form of the integrated method proposed by Eveson, Laslett, and Polachek (2004).
 Additional datasets that were included represent both direct aging and length frequency approaches.

 Additional Length Frequency Data

-Length frequency data consisted of the size distributions of juvenile opakapaka sampled over 13 months between October 1989 and February 1991 reported by Moffitt and Parrish (1996).
+Length frequency data consisted of the size distributions of juvenile P. filamentosus sampled over 13 months between October 1989 and February 1991 reported by Moffitt and Parrish (1996).
 The reported fork length of captured fish was binned by 1 cm increments and presented in 13 histograms corresponding to each month of sampling.
-The number of fish of a given fork length captured during each moth of sampling was determined by overlaying a series of evenly spaced horizontal lines across the Y-axis of each histogram corresponding to the addition of a single fish.
-Using this method to extrapolate monthly length frequency data resulted in a total count of 1,048 individuals while in the original study reports 1,047 (Moffitt and Parrish 1996).
+The number of fish of a given fork length captured during each month of sampling was determined by overlaying a series of evenly spaced horizontal lines across the Y-axis of each histogram corresponding to the addition of a single fish.
+Using this method to reconstruct monthly length frequency data resulted in a total count of 1,048, individuals while in the original study reported 1,047 (Moffitt and Parrish 1996).

-The reconstructed length frequency data was incorporated into integrative models using the two-step method described in Laslett et al 2004.
+The reconstructed length frequency data were incorporated into integrative models using the two-step method described in Laslett et al 2004.
 During the first step, a Gaussian mixture model was fit using maximum likelihood and used to decompose the distribution of fork lengths from individuals sampled during discrete time periods for each cohort present in the data.
 This was accomplished using the normalmixEM function from the mixtools package in R (Benaglia et al. 2009) by constraining the mean of each distribution to the observed mode.
-A bimodal Gaussian mixture model was fit for the months of October-February, as the original study reports two cohorts were present during these periods, while a single cohort was present the remainder of the year.
+A bimodal Gaussian mixture model was fit for the months of October-February, as the original study reported that two cohorts were present during this period, while a single cohort was present the remainder of the year.
 The estimated mean fork length, μijk, and standard error, sijk, of each cohort during each sampling period was used to estimate growth parameters (E4).

 (E4) μijk=μ∞1- e-Kaijk- a0+eijk+εijk

 With this model, i, j, and k reflect the fishing year, month, and age cohort, respectively.
 The estimated age of each cohort during a sampling period is denoted by aijk.
-July is the month of peak spawning for opakapaka (Luers et al. 2017) which resulted in age estimates between 3 and 19 months.
+July is the month of peak spawning for P. filamentosus (Luers et al. 2017) which resulted in age estimates between 3 and 19 months.
 Sampling and residual model errors were described using random normal distributions eijk ~ N(0,sijk2) and εijk ~ N(0,σε2) respectively.
-In contrast to tagging and direct aging components, there is a dearth of information available to estimate the variance component of asymptotic length, L∞, using length frequency methods and so this term was modeled as fixed effect, μ∞.
+In contrast to tagging and direct aging components, there is a dearth of information available to estimate the variance component of asymptotic length, L∞, using length frequency methods, so this term was modeled as fixed effect, μ∞.
 From this, the expected mode fork length of each cohort (E6), and associated variability during each sampling period (E7) were calculated and used to construct the negative log likelihood function (E8).
 The rationale for these approximations is discussed to greater depth in Eveson et al. 2004.

 E6 Eμijk= μ∞1- e-Kaijk- a0